UICreation/foodrecipe/README.md

 npm start
 ```

-> then open a seperate terminal and run below command
+then open a separate terminal and run the given command below

 ```
 node server.js